abicas/SapOnMicrosoftDemos/content/labs/autoint/_index.en.md

 ![pplat](/images/pplat05.png?height=500px)

 ### Enterprise Connectors
-Besides having mechanisms to access data, Power Platform [provides a rich set of powerfull connectors](https://powerautomate.microsoft.com/en-us/connectors/) to enhance the reach of what your solutions can do.
+Besides having mechanisms to access data, Power Platform provides a [rich set of connectors](https://powerautomate.microsoft.com/en-us/connectors/) to enhance the reach of what your solutions can do.

+On the following labs you will have the opportunity to build upon those technologies and natively integrating with SAP for user empowerment and processes optimizations.